Please ensure Javascript is enabled for purposes of website accessibility

 The sons, however, never received any money, the newspaper reported.
 The now-disbarred lawyer stole the resulting $4.3 million settlement.

-Murdaugh also is serving consecutive life sentences in for the murders of his wife, Maggie, and younger son Paul in June 2021, and was sentenced to 40 years in and almost 30 years in state prison after pleading guilty to more than 120 federal and state counts, The Post and Courier reported.
+Murdaugh also is serving consecutive life sentences in state prison for the murders of his wife, Maggie, and younger son Paul in June 2021, and was sentenced to 40 years in and almost 30 years in state prison after pleading guilty to more than 120 federal and state counts, The Post and Courier reported.

 Business Law